Pylons/akhet/docs/non_database_features.rst

 accidentally match your static URLs, which are generally routes with a variable first component.

-The ``add_static_route()`` call is a convenience function that mounts the static directory onto "/".
-Then it just serves the files.
-If you look at the wrapper's source code, it uses a custom route predicate so that if the implied file doesn't exist, the route won't match the URL.
+The ``config.add_static_route()`` call mounts the static directory onto "/" as an overlay.
+This method is defined as a function, ``pyramid_sqla.static.add_static_route()``.
+If you look at the source code, it adds a route with a custom route predicate so that if the file doesn't exist, the route won't match the URL.
 This gives later routes or traversal a chance to work, otherwise they would be blocked.
+If the file does exist, the static view registered by this method will serve it.

+(You can call the function directly if you wish, passing ``config`` as the first argument.
+But it's more convenient to call it as a method.)

+API
+---

+.. autofunction:: pyramid_sqla.static.add_static_route

 .. _w3c: http://www.w3.org/P3P/